hjpulkki/diver_or_not/readme.md

 3. A telegram bot.
 Can be used to turn the camera on or off, control the device, or view best pictures with a mobile phone.

 Most of this code has been written in a tent or in a car with a rpi monitor, so the quality is not always the best possible :)

+The initial goal of this project was to detect automatically whether there is a diver in the image or not.